MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-236-Rules-Standards-Instructions-Governing-Installation-Inspection-Maintenance-Repair-Signal-Train-Control-Systems-Devices-Appliances/subpart-I-Positive-Train-Control-Systems/section-236.1021.md

 ##### § 236.1021 Discontinuances, material modifications, and amendments. #####

-Link to an amendment published at 86 FR 40180, July 27, 2021.

-(a) No changes, as defined by this section, to a PTC system, PTCIP, PTCDP, or PTCSP, shall be made unless:
+(a) No changes, as defined by this section, to a PTCIP or PTCDP may be made unless:

-(1) The railroad files a request for amendment (“RFA”) to the applicable PTCIP, PTCDP, or PTCSP with the Associate Administrator; and
+(1) The railroad files a request for amendment (RFA) to the applicable PTCIP or PTCDP with the Associate Administrator; and

 (2) The Associate Administrator approves the RFA.

 (b) After approval of an RFA in accordance with paragraph (a) of this section, the railroad shall immediately adopt and comply with the amendment.

-(c) In lieu of a separate filing under part 235 of this chapter, a railroad may request approval of a discontinuance or material modification of a signal or train control system by filing an RFA to its PTCIP, PTCDP, or PTCSP with the Associate Administrator.
+(c) In lieu of a separate filing under part 235 of this chapter, a railroad may request approval of a discontinuance or material modification of a signal or train control system by filing an RFA to its PTCIP or PTCDP with the Associate Administrator.

-(d) An RFA made in accordance with this section will not be approved by FRA unless the request includes:
+(d) FRA will not approve an RFA to a PTCIP or PTCDP unless the request includes:

 (1) The information listed in § 235.10 of this chapter and the railroad provides FRA upon request any additional information necessary to evaluate the RFA (see § 235.12), including: